 Did we mention that ignition interlock is expensive—and that you are 100 percent responsible for the costs?

 Maybe the only good news about ignition interlock is that getting the device ends your license suspension.
 Other than that, it might make it more important than ever to fight a DUI charge.
 Imagine the constant embarrassment you’ll be subjected to, like having to blow into a device before you can drive a date to supper, take friends out, or go to a movie with your children.
 And the device has to take your picture too.
 Ignition interlock also burdens you with its costs and responsibility for maintenance, plus it carries steep criminal penalties for avoidance.

 Your life will be much happier if you never have an ignition interlock device as part of it.

 Our DUI/DUAC Attorneys Can Fight Ignition Interlocks & Defend You in Your Case

 Before you have to worry about the reality of ignition interlock, you owe it to yourself to see whether you can avoid it by a properly defended DUI/DUAC case.
 Call us to schedule a free meeting to begin evaluating your defenses and explain how we might help you win your case.
-You can call us at 864-582-0416 or toll-free at 888-230-1841.
+You can call us toll-free at 888-230-1841.
 We also have a free report, The Terrible Price of a DUI/DUAC Conviction, that you can download right from this website.

 RELATED LINKS:What are my chances of beating a DUI charge in South Carolina?